gnevica/chatbot/README.md

-# AI-Powered CSV Analysis, Forecasting & General Query Chatbot
+AI-Powered Chatbot for Data Analysis and Time-Series Forecasting

 ## Project Overview